These scones are so delicious that you will be wanting more.

-Whisk the egg and 1/2 cup cream together in a little bowl then pour over the flour mix.
+Whisk the egg and 1/2 cup of cream together in a little bowl, then pour over the flour mix.
 Combine until you have a slightly sticky dough.
-If too sticky add just a little bit of flour.
-If too dry and wont come together, add a bit more cream.
+If too sticky, add just a little bit of flour.
+If too dry and won’t come together, add a bit more cream.

 Turn out dough on a lightly floured surface and divide into 2.
-Quickly press down each half into a circle, about 7 inch in diameter.
+Quickly press down each half into a circle, about 7 inches in diameter.
 Make sure they are the same size.

 On one circle of dough, scatter the blackberries and walnuts over, leaving a 1/4 inch border.
 Brush the border with cream and then place the other dough circle over, pressing down the edges to seal.

 Cut into 8 pieces and place on a baking sheet.
 Place in the fridge to chill for 15 minutes to ensure the butter is cold.

 Then brush the top of each scone with heavy cream and sprinkle with the remaining 1 tbsp sugar.
 Bake for 9-11 minutes until golden brown.
 Serve warm.

 Scone base recipe @Mark Bittman